grantspassoregon/mapmakers/docs/login.rst

    Enter code obtained on signing in using SAML:

 A browser window will then open leading to a plain-Jane web page with the heading **OAuth2 Approval**.
-The instructions will read "Please copy this code, switch to you application and paste it there:" and below will be a text field with a long string of text.
+The instructions will read "Please copy this code, switch to your application and paste it there:" and below will be a text field with a long string of text.
 Copy this text, switch back to the terminal, and paste the authentication string there.
 If you are using `Windows Terminal`_, pressing ``Ctrl`` + ``Shift`` + ``v`` will paste the text.

 .. _`Windows Terminal`: https://learn.microsoft.com/en-us/windows/terminal/

 Note that at the time of writing, after pressing ``Enter`` you will receive an *InsecureRequestWarning* advising you to add certificate verification.
 You can safely ignore this warning, as we are logging in using the recommended method from ESRI.
 Addressing this warning is a concern for the maintainers of the *arcgis* Python API.

-Upon successful completion, this script will add the variable *gis* to your Python environment, which holds a reference to the authenticated GIS connection.
+Upon successful completion, this script will add the variable *GIS_CONN* to your Python environment, which holds a reference to the authenticated GIS connection.
 The ``mapmakers`` library assumes the existence of the *GIS_CONN* variable.
 If the GIS connection is not named *GIS_CONN*, or if you forget to run the login script prior to using the library, you will receive an error message that *GIS_CONN* is unassigned.
 Admittedly, this device is a bit a crude hack to get around the restrictions of multi-factor authentication, and it is not best practice to use a variable in a library that is not necessarily assigned.
 I am open to ideas for a better way to do this.

 To execute the login script, navigate to the ``mapmakers`` package location on your machine and open a session of Python from the terminal: